cisco-ie/stenella/README.md

     9. Go to the **API Manager** view, select the **Credentials** menu
     10. Select the **Domain Verification** tab, click *Add Domain* and add your domain that was verified in **Step 1**
 3. Setup the [MongoDB database](https://docs.mongodb.com/manual/installation/?jmp=footer)
-4. Clone the repository: `git clone https://github.com/cisco-ie/google-calendar-listener/`
+4. Clone the repository: `git clone https://github.com/cisco-ie/stenella/`
 5. Download the application's dependencies:
     `$ npm install`
 6. Copy the `example.env` to `.env` and set up the variables
-7. Create an [observer](#observer-usage) to respond to calendar events
+7. Create an [observer](#observers) to respond to calendar events
 8. Start the application:
     `$ npm start`

 ## Observers
 > If you are not familar with `observers`, please check out the rx.js documentation on [`observers`](http://reactivex.io/rxjs/class/es6/MiscJSDoc.js~ObserverDoc.html)

 `Observers` give you the flexibility to create your own set of business logic in respose to events.
-Within `google-calendar-listener`, `observers` are simply functions that receieve the event payload.
+Within `stenella`, `observers` are simply functions that receieve the event payload.

 ### Creating an Observer
 1. Create a new file within the `/observers` directory